 Field-hunting tip

-Look in slag heaps and hydrothermal vein environments. country — that is the host setting where dioskouriite typically forms.
+Look in slag heaps and hydrothermal vein environments. country, the host setting where dioskouriite typically forms.
 If you start seeing laurionite, fosfophyllite, anglesite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.